 - Can you say with certainty that your business will be back online and able to access lost data with minimal disruption in case of failure?

 - Your critical data should always be backed up.
-Including the data on personal laptops, iPads, and other BYOD and mobile devices.

 - Are all backups stored in a off-site location accessible in the event of corruption, fire or flood?